How I Use Claude Projects to Create This Newsletter (And How You Can Too!)

 Text files work best.
 Check this out to understand the number of files you can upload and types of file supported.

 Start with Clear Context: Upload comprehensive but focused reference materials.
-More isn’t always better — include only what directly impacts content creation.
+More isn’t always better.
+Include only what directly impacts content creation/ideation.

 Maintain Clear Project Structure: Have a separate project for each phase of writing.
-So you can have one that creates content and another that reviews that content to ensure it adheres to your standards.
+So you can have one that ideates content, another that takes an idea and drafts the article, and yet another that reviews that content to ensure it adheres to your standards.

 Maintain Conversation Hygiene: Start new conversations for different articles.
 Remove conversations that are not useful.
 This makes it easier to find things later.